Organizational Change Can Be as Easy as 1, 2, 3

 Being such a common problem, this likely isn’t a surprise to you.
 Change is hard, and most people lose steam once the year gets hectic.
 But, people don’t typically resist change, they resist the change management process.

 Since this resistance is such a common problem, the AchieveIt team and I are always on the hunt for new ways to examine the issue and build new frameworks.
 I recently reviewed “Leadership and Change Management” by Keow Ngang Tang.
 In it, a framework, Lewin’s Three Stages Change Model, immediately stood out.
-In the model, change management is broken down into three easy to understand phases.
+In the model, change management is broken down into three easy-to-understand phrases.

 An organization in the unfreezing phase has come to the realization that they need to change.
 Typical trigger points include declining revenues, increased competitive activity, and a lack of innovation.
 In the unfreezing phase, an organization is akin to a big block of ice.